 How To Download an Embedded Video From Any Website

-The world of online video continues to expand at an unprecedented rate.
+The era of rule by video appears to be upon us.
+Online video content continues to expand at unimaginable rates – the knowledge possessed by the human species expanding at rates that human beings cannot even conceptualize it, much less get it.
 There are websites for gaming videos, for adult entertainment, for movies and TV shows, and of course the granddaddy of them all, YouTube.
 On YouTube alone, more than five billion videos are played every day, and YouTube is far from alone in aggregating enormous quantities of video content.
 Not only are the giant aggregator sites thriving, but almost every website, large and small, produces its own video content now.
 There are reviews and interviews, features and how-to vids, and behind-the-scenes looks, unboxings, and playthroughs of just about every kind of game and entertainment.
 There is so much content available now that nobody has the time to watch everything they’d like to.

 Fortunately, there are a lot of options available for downloading embedded video.
 It’s not always easy, but it usually is.
 In this article, I’ll show you several different ways of getting embedded video downloaded to your local device so that you can watch it whenever you feel like.
 I’m going to show you how to use a browser extension to download embedded video, how to use the VLC media player to download video, how to use web-based tools to download video, how to use developer tools within your browser to directly download many forms of video, and (as a last resort) how to use screen-capture software to download video.
 Why so many different approaches?
 Well, as mentioned above, there are a lot of different video websites out there, and the tools that work for one might not work for another.
 So it’s best to have a wide variety of options so that you can get the video you want.

 How can I download any video from any website?

 - How can I download any video from any website?

 - How do I download an embedded video on Android?

 - Downloading with an Online Tool